|Sunday, March 22, 2015|

 I heard that the race used to be point to point.
 When was that?

 The race used to start near the University of St. Thomas, and finish in downtown St. Paul.
 That worked fine through the 1980s, but the city decided it would prefer a route that didn`t tie up so much traffic and require so many people to secure.
 In 1990 it was switched to an out and back course, starting and finishing at the University of St. Thomas.
-In 2013 the route will be tweaked with a new 5K course and 8K course created with a start/finish at Ramsey Jr High School.
+In 2013 the route was tweaked with a new 5K course and 8K course created with a start/finish at Ramsey Jr High School.

 Has there always been a walk and youth run?